KeyWeeUsr/KivyInstaller/docs/source/gettingstarted.rst

 .. note:: It may occur that MSI installer becames broken for non-admin type of installation.
 In this case the installer needs to be completely removed and redownloaded.

+.. warning:: This type of installation since Python ``3.5.0`` leaves a trace in `Programs and Features` as a casual installed application, but doesn't require admin privileges.
+When this issue is fixed, the warning will be removed.

 .. |installvid| replace:: video
 .. _installvid: https://youtu.be/ch_ILDBEaok